erdnaxe/kraby/docs/implementations_ppo.md

 -   [OpenAI SpinningUp](https://github.com/openai/spinningup) (PyTorch and Tensorflow 1).

 OpenAI developed internally a new training system called OpenAI Rapid implementing PPO at large scale.
-It is able to train a policy on large cloud platform (such as Kubernetes) using CPU workers for rollout and eval and GPU workers for optimization[^OpenAI_Rapid].
+It can train a policy on large cloud platform (such as Kubernetes) using CPU workers for rollout and eval and GPU workers for optimization[^OpenAI_Rapid].
-Other companies are developping alternatives such as [Facebook ReAgent](https://github.com/facebookresearch/ReAgent) or [Intel Coach](https://github.com/NervanaSystems/coach).
+Other companies are developing alternatives such as [Facebook ReAgent](https://github.com/facebookresearch/ReAgent) or [Intel Coach](https://github.com/NervanaSystems/coach).